stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 I was able to get my foot in the door at one company in particular, and made it past the initial screening to the take-home assessment.
 The take home assessment involved some exploratory data analysis and a machine learning challenge.
-My analytics and software experience was only able to get me so far, and I was rejected.
+My data analytics/software engineering experience was only able to get me so far, and I was rejected.
 However, something unlikely
 happened: the company's Director of Data Science emailed back and forth with me, and his messages were extremely supportive, encouraging me to continue this pursuit.
 He told me that he had graduated from a data science bootcamp called Metis and strongly recommended it to me.

 A week later, I was on a business trip for First Solar.
-As I sat on the bed in my hotel room after a day of meeting, I took a look at Metis' academic calendar, just for the hell of it.
-I took a look at my Google calendar.
-I thought to myself, if I resign in the next month or so, and take a 2 month break to unwind and work on [my music](https://open.spotify.com/artist/5qdyMjUQjxhdWtKjHvh3cm?si=GhAcmWQyQSKaaAaJlZwJqg){:target="_blank"} (something I had been fantasizing about for years), I could start Metis in the summer.
+As I sat on the bed in my hotel room after a day of meetings, I took a look at Metis' academic calendar, just for the hell of it.
+I then took a look at my Google calendar and something clicked.
+I thought to myself, if I resign in the next month or so, and take a 2 month break to unwind and work on [my music](https://soundcloud.com/kaptainmusic){:target="_blank"} (something I had been fantasizing about for years), I could start Metis in the summer.
 That's when I made my decision to apply to Metis.
 And that's how I got here.

 #### What are my goals going forward?

-My immediate goals are to capitalize on the 12 weeks I have at Metis.
+My immediate goal is to capitalize on the 12 weeks I have at Metis.

 After Metis is over, I plan on applying to jobs that are more engineering-focused.
-The job descriptions that have stood out to my the most tend to be labeled "Machine Learning Engineer" or "Software Engineer - Machine Learning".
+The job descriptions that have stood out to me the most tend to be labeled "Machine Learning Engineer" or "Software Engineer - Machine Learning".
 As far as industries, I am pretty open minded, but tend to lean towards renewable energy, music technology, and frankly anything that isn't explicitly related to advertising technology.

-In any case, as I've learned in the first 6 years of my career, continuing to be hoenst with myself and make course corrections will ultimately lead to fulfilling work.
+In any case, as I've learned in the first 6 years of my career, continuing to be honest with myself and continuing to make course corrections will ultimately lead to fulfilling work.